Leonidas-from-XIV/node-xml2js/README.md

-node-xml2js
+node-xml-json-convert
 ===========

 Ever had the urge to parse XML?
 And wanted to access the data in some sane, easy way?
 Don't want to compile a C parser, for whatever reason?
-Then xml2js is what you're looking for!
+Then xml-json-convert is what you're looking for!

 Description